Precision tests of bulk entanglement: $AdS_3$ vectors: Vector modes in BTZ Rindler and their quantization

 \section{Vector modes in BTZ Rindler and their quantization}

-In this appendix we quantize the vector fields in the BTZ geometry.
+In this appendix, we quantize the vector fields in the BTZ geometry.
 The massive Chern-Simons equations in this background are given by

-Here it is assumed that the vector fields are in the BTZ Rindler co-ordinates with the metric (\ref{btzrinda}).
-Following the same steps as in the case of global $AdS_3$ metic as indicated in equations (\ref{mani1}) to (\ref{simeq2} ) , the action of vector Laplacian in BTZ on the component $A_\tau$ can be shown to reduce to
+Here, it is assumed that the vector fields are in the Rindler-BTZ coordinates with the metric (\ref{btzrinda}).
+Following the same steps as in the case of the global $AdS_3$ metric, as indicated in equations (\ref{mani1}) to (\ref{simeq2} ), the action of the vector Laplacian in the BTZ coordinates on the component $A_\tau$ can be shown to reduce to

 Here $\Box$ refers to the scalar Laplacian on BTZ.
 In arriving at this result, we would need to substitute the Christoffel symbols given in (\ref{chrisbtz}) for writing out the vector Laplacian.
-Similarly the action of the vector Laplacian on the component $A_x$ reduces to
+Similarly, the action of the vector Laplacian on the component $A_x$ reduces to